CONTACT US | TERMS AND CONDITIONS

 MAKER MARKS - 2

-CROSSGUARD VARIANTS - 3 / 1 ( KLAAS-1st, WKC-2nd, E-PACK-3rd )
+CROSSGUARD VARIANTS - 4 / 2 ( KLAAS-1st, KLAAS 2nd, WKC-2nd, E-PACK-3rd )

-( Klaas 1st ) The Klaas companies production run is very unusual compared to other manufacturers as their initial German army daggers featured little or no enhancing.
+Klaas 1st ) The Klaas companies production run is very unusual compared to other manufacturers as their initial German army daggers featured little or no enhancing.
 Fitted with an in house designed cross-guard, unique pommels and scabbard, the earliest slant gripped daggers from Klass can have nickel plated or polished blades, both with a tapered tang and many of these nickel plated quality blades will also bear a hole in the tang that was used to suspend the blade in the plating tank.
 Another trait was to cast the firms twin stork logo onto the blade tang.
-During the first couple of years starting in 1935 Klaas chose to add heavy enhancing and chisel work to it's sole design as time progressed, totally the reverse of most other makers.
+During the first couple of years starting in 1935 Klaas chose to add heavy enhancing and chisel work to it's design as time progressed, totally the reverse of most other makers.
 Although the firm opted for the more expensive nickel plated blades, I do not think these started to appear until slightly later in the production run due to most examples being matched with the later detailed cross-guards and fittings.
 Klass polished blades have also been observed to have the horizontal cross-grain on the centre segment of the blade compared with the normal vertical polishing.
 This procedure has only been noted on daggers by Klass and Holler.

-( Generic ) The Klass final and latest pattern army dagger featured the Generic B or A style fittings, I have stated that I would not list Generic parts as most manufacturers used them at some point however Klass appears to have produced a relatively large number of daggers using these standard parts.
+Generic ) The Klass final and latest pattern army dagger featured the Generic B or A style fittings, I have stated that I would not list Generic parts as most manufacturers used them at some point however Klass appears to have produced a relatively large number of daggers using these standard parts.
 Also the rare second trademark made an appearance on Klass produced daggers fitted with Generic parts and appears to be a late war alteration.
 Plated blades and Klass manufactured scabbards are often matched with these Generic fittings.

 Note: There is also some debate regarding wire wrapped grips on Klass marked daggers, while I personally believe that this was a unique extra option offered by the firm I also believe that many are post war additions.
 The firm also used up a stock of black Railway dagger grips on German army daggers, probably as a cost saving procedure, many of these grips had a white coat of thick paint added that was prone to chipping and also yellowed over time.
 They are also known to have used wood cores, painted white on many late war grips.